EFerriss/Pynams/README.md

 * Handle peak-specific data
 * Model diffusion in 1D and 3D

 Here are [simple examples and explanations](https://github.com/EFerriss/Pynams/blob/master/EXAMPLES.ipynb) in a jupyter notebook.
-That file also doubles as a test file, so if you change anything in the code, it's a good idea to try re-running the jupyter notebook to make sure you didn't break anything.
+That file doubles as a test file, so if you change anything in the code, it's a good idea to try re-running the jupyter notebook to make sure you didn't break anything.

 You can [contact me](mailto: elizabeth.ferriss@gmail.com) directly with questions.